eu-digital-identity-wallet/eudi-docs-site/docs/use-cases/mobile-driving-license/mdl-guides/mdl-verifier/mdl-verifier-workflow.md

 - performs the trust relationships checks.
 - integrates with the mDL Verifier Organisation backend systems to inform about the requested mDLs claims and verification checks.

-**mDL Verifier organisation backend systems:**
+**mDL Verifier organisation backend systems**

 - It requests from the mDL Verifier Backend to initiate the mDL remote presentation flow,
 - It receives from the mDL Verifier Backend the requested mDL attributes and validation and verification checks.

-**Data Retrieval Methods:**
+**Data Retrieval Methods**

 - **Non-Digital Credentials API**: Uses ISO/IEC 18013-5 (CBOR) and OpenID4VP v1.0 specification
 - **Digital Credentials API based**: Uses ISO/IEC 18013-5 (CBOR) with ISO/IEC 18013-7 Annex C, or OpenID4VP in combination with Digital Credentials API

-**Proximity Verification Flow (mDL Reader):**
+**Proximity Verification Flow (mDL Reader)**
 The mDL Reader is a mobile application that can request, receive, and verify the integrity and authenticity of an mDL for proximity presentation flows.
 It is controlled by an mDL Verifier, which is a person or organisation.
 This section focuses explicitly on the mDL Reader.
 The mDL reader implements the proximity presentation flow with the EUDI Wallet.
 ISO/IEC 18013-5 specifies the interfaces between:

 - the mDL (wallet) and mDL reader
 - the mDL reader and the issuing authority infrastructure.

 The interface of the mDL reader and the issuing authority infrastructure (online/server data retrieval) is excluded (not supported) from the mDL target solution since it allows the issuing authority to have knowledge when the mDL holder presents the mDL to a specific mDL verifier.
-This is prohibited explicitly by articles 5a.16 and 5a.5(b) of [eIDAS] and [ARF] Annex 2 High level requirement “ProxId_02” that states explicitly “Wallet Solutions, PID Providers, Attestation Providers, Wallet Providers, and Relying Parties SHALL NOT support server retrieval as specified in ISO/IEC 18013-5 for requesting and presenting PID or attestation attributes”.
+This is prohibited explicitly by articles 5a.16 and 5a.5(b) of [eIDAS] and [ARF] Annex 2 High level requirement "ProxId_02” that states explicitly "Wallet Solutions, PID Providers, Attestation Providers, Wallet Providers, and Relying Parties SHALL NOT support server retrieval as specified in ISO/IEC 18013-5 for requesting and presenting PID or attestation attributes”.
 Therefore, this method is excluded (not supported) from the mDL target solution.

 ## Libraries & SDKs